ExplainableMachines/group_website/research/index.md

 {% capture text %}

 *Post-hoc* explainability methods aim to provide explanations of what an already trained model, usually a neural network, learned and how it uses this information to arrive at a prediction.
-While not fully transparent and providing only a glimpse into the black box models, these methods have the advantage that they do not compromise performance, which is a tremendously important feature of deep models.
+While not making the network fully transparent, by providing a glimpse into the black box models these methods have the great advantage that they do not compromise performance, which is a desiderata for a neural network.
-The majority of these post-hoc explanation approaches, however, focus on *instance-specific explanations*, giving insights into why a decision was made for a particular instance (e.g., saliency maps, GradCam, Integrated Gradients, LIME, ...).
+The majority of post-hoc explanation approaches, however, focus on *instance-specific explanations*, giving insights into why a decision was made for a particular instance (e.g., saliency maps, GradCam, Integrated Gradients, LIME, ...).
-We are interested in *global explanations* that describe the general information encoded for example by a group of neurons and discoverings such feature-encoding neuron groups in the first place.
+We are interested in *global explanations* that describe the general information encoded for example by a group of neurons and discovering such feature-encoding neuron groups in the first place.

 {% endcapture %}